for conferences, workshops, authors/illustrators, teachers, and librarians.

 Teaching/Workshops: Above topics, plus subjects relating to creating (researching, writing, illustrating) and publishing children's picture books and/or apps , and gamification/interactive children's media.
 Watercolor and/or drawing/illustration/book-making classes.

 I'm a member of Authors On Call, a division of iNK Think Tank (http://inkthinktank.org/authors-on-call/) .
 We give live classroom interactive video conference programs, packed full of great content, cool visuals, and interaction.
 I recommend using Zoom, although Skype can also be used.
-One hour, $300.
+One hour, $300, booked through the links below.

-Here's a link to one of my programs, through the Center for Interactive Learning,
+Here're the links to my programs, through the Center for Interactive Learning,

 Click here: http://www.cilc.org/ContentProvider/Program.aspx?id=6938